Renters are feeling the pain of the housing crisis, with record-breaking rental prices making it more difficult than ever to save for a home.

 Expert take

-Are you planning to move or wondering why your rent’s gone up so much?
-We reached out to some real estate experts to provide their insight on the current housing crisis and how it’s impacting your ability to find affordable rentals.
+Are you planning to move or wondering why your rent is increasing so much?
+We reached out to some real estate experts to provide insight on the current housing crisis and how it’s impacting your ability to find affordable rentals.

-- How are current rent increases (by more than 30% in some cities) sustainable in our current economy?
+- How are current rent increases sustainable in our current economy?

 - What are three things renters can do to get the best deal when looking for a new apartment?